By RAM KHATRY

 On its part, the Queensland chapter of NRNA Australia is already mobilising its solid member base appealing to the kind nature of nearly 100,000 strong Nepalese diaspora.

-Brisbane-resident Arjun Timilsina recently witnessed both the rewarding and cruel sides of life as he welcomed his new-born baby girl in the wee hours of January 6 only to be diagnosed with an acute form of cancer just few hours later.
+Brisbane-resident Arjun Timilsina recently witnessed both the rewarding and cruel sides of life as he welcomed his baby girl in the wee hours of January 6 only to be diagnosed with an acute form of cancer few hours later.

-So even before he could hold Arika to his heart’s content, the 31-year-old was admitted into the same hospital and has not left since.
+So, before he could hold Arika to his heart’s content, the 31-year-old was admitted into the same hospital and has not left since.
 According to NRNA, his doctors at the Mater Hospital diagnosed him with Acute Myeloid Leukaemia (AML) – a devastating news for the young family.